saayscue/Stopwatch/README.md

 # Stopwatch

-A digital 12‑hour clock that displays the current local time with AM/PM.
+A stopwatch that displays start, stop, and reset buttons.

 ## What it does

-- Shows the time with hours, minutes, and seconds
+- Shows the hours, minutes, and seconds
-- Updates every second without reloading the page
+- Updates without reloading the page
+-  When start is clicked, the time with start; when stop is clciked the time with stop; and when reset is clicked the time will display 00:00:00

 ## Run locally